Pornography in the United States: Internet

 In 2000 the owners and operators of Playgirl.com and scores of other adult sites were charged by the U.S. Federal Trade Commission with illegally billing thousands of consumers for services that were advertised as free, and for billing other consumers who never visited the web sites at all.
 Nevadan Voice Media Incorporated, which ran several adult sites, was also charged by the commission.
-Sites often suffer from unauthorized, non-paying surfers who use stolen passwords, which can use month's worth of bandwidth in a day, costing the site operator hundreds or thousands of dollars' worth of additional bandwidth fees, all for traffic that returns no money at all.
+Sites often suffer from unauthorized, non-paying surfers who use stolen passwords, which can use months' worth of bandwidth in a day, costing the site operator hundreds or thousands of dollars' worth of additional bandwidth fees, all for traffic that returns no money at all.
 The 2002 Paragon Electric Co., Inc. v.
 Buy This Domain case ruled that linking domain names to pornographic sites is not per se conclusive of bad-faith registration and use, although it does raise that presumption.

 A common occurrence was the use of domain names similar to known ones, such as whitehouse.com (unrelated to whitehouse.gov), which for some period featured explicit content.
 The use of expired domains is also common, along with typosquatting, which relies on mistakes such as typos made by Internet users when inputting a website address into a web browser.

+In 2025, Michigan's the proposal named Anti-Corruption of Public Morals Act was introduced to criminalise pornography content online, along with transgender and VPNs in Michigan, with up to 20 years in prison and a fine of $100,000 or both and 25 years in prison and a fine of $125,000 or both if individual has more than 100 pieces.

+Also in 2025, the Supreme Court upheld a Texas law that required sexually explicit websites to verify the age of their users.
+The ruling was seen as a significant shift away from the laissez faire of the early Internet period.